 Personnel of the Serlachius Museums’ collections department share their expertise and gives further information on the collections material.
 In general, picture requests give rice to a fee according to its use.
-Other collection services are free of charge.

 Information services on the Serlachius collection as well as residency-related enquiries about the collection are handled by Curator Helena Hänninen, email@example.com

 At all times the enquiries can be send to the Serlachius Museums’ info-email firstname.lastname@example.org.

 Gösta Serlachius Fine Arts Foundation lends its collection works to exhibition organizers, who are able to guarantee the safety of the works with professional staff and in properly supervised premises under controlled conditions.